rickrribeiro/Design-patterns/resume.md

 ### | 3.2.3 Builder
 Builder is a creational design pattern that lets you construct complex objects step by step.
 The pattern allows you to produce different types and representations of an object using the same construction code.

+### | 3.2.4 Prototype
+Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.

+### | 3.2.5 Singleton
+Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance
 ## 3.3 Structural Patterns
 Structural patterns explain how to assemble objects and class- es into larger structures, while keeping the structures flexible